That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

 Despite Mercury being the closest planet to the Sun, Venus is the warmest planet.

-There are no visual difference between male and female herons.
+There are no visual differences between male and female herons.

 Cranes are built using cranes.